murtaza63/color-fliper/README.md

 # color-fliper
-run the following command in your terminal to dependencies npm run install
+npm run install     run this command in your terminal to install depencies